Remember... Dreams Come True: Tomorrowland

 Sound effects, narration, projections, and music from Space Mountain, Submarine Voyage, Autopia, Rocket Jets, PeopleMover, Adventure Thru Inner Space and Star Tours are played.

 Many Tomorrowland attractions and show scenes are projected onto the castle including the Rocket Jets, Submarine Voyage, Adventures Thru Inner Space, The Peoplemover, and Autopia.
-The main part of the segment is centered around Star Tours, with the logo being projected to start the scene.
+The main part of the segment is around Star Tours, with the logo being projected to start the scene.
 As the Star Wars theme plays, the effect of jumping to hyperspace is shown.
 Then, TIE Fighters are projected on the castle with a starry background.
 Green lasers are projected from the castle during this segment.